QUICK FACTS about the Physical Therapy Department at Munroe-Meyer Institute

 - Coordinate & volunteer for community programs that promote physical activity such as Girls on the Run (GOTR) and Bellevue TOPSoccer.

-Sandy Willett, PhD, PT, PCS – Director, Physical Therapy Department
+Sandy Willett, PhD, PT, PCS – Wayne A. Stuberg Director of Physical Therapy Department

 402-559-5719 | Email Dr. Willett